 T = trailer identifier, T

 NNNNNNN = total number of lines including header and trailer

+All lines must be terminated with a carriage return, including all tail lines.

 The information flag ‘I’ in the file body may be used to provide any further information relating to the data contained within the operational event log, e.g. if there are omissions, errors, etc. The values used for this information flag and how it is used by the CMS or the MA are currently not prescribed under the BSC, so the CMS manufacturer can specify its use/structure (and agree any such functionality with the relevant MA).